idsia-robotics/navground/docs/guides/validate.rst

 To check the packages themselves, you can run

-.. command-output:: mypy -p navground.core --namespace-packages --ignore-missing-imports
+.. command-output:: mypy -p navground.core --strict

 and

-.. command-output:: mypy -p navground.sim --namespace-packages --ignore-missing-imports
+.. command-output:: mypy -p navground.core --strict

-.. note:: ``--ignore-missing-imports`` silences errors from third party packages missing type hints.

 To check your package, you can run

 .. code-block:: console

-   $ mypy <path> --ignore-missing-imports
+   $ mypy <path>

 YAML